groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.options/highlightoptions/_index.md

 ```

-Gets or sets a value indicating whether inline styles are used to highlight occurrences.
+Sets a value indicating whether inline styles are used to highlight occurrences.
 The default value is  true .

 **Parameters:**
 | Parameter | Type | Description |